bkrug/Emu-Writer/README.md

 ### TODO

-* In screen header, display a character to indicate vertical or windowed mode.
-* Change the HotKey key.
 * Consider adding a defrag operation that runs every 64/60s seconds.
 * When splitting a paragraph, the "new" paragraph should always be the smaller of the two.
 This makes memory management easier.